 The best collection of large Antebellum Mansions in the United States lies in Plantation Alley along the Mississippi River just outside of New Orleans.
-During your tours you’ll get an amazing history lesson on Southern plantation life from the tiny slave quarters to the grand mansions themselves.
-While the slavery side of a visit can be emotional and somber, it is balanced with the grandeur and romance of a Gone With the Wind-style experience.
-Overall, the plantations tours from New Orleans are very educational and one of those those things like Bourbon Street or a swamp tour that you simply must do to fully experience the Big Easy.
+During your guided tours, you’ll get an amazing history lesson on Southern plantation life from the grand mansions to the tiny slave quarters.
+While the slavery side of a visit can be emotional and somber, it is extremely important to highlight the real-life conditions of the time to contrast the romanticized Gone With the Wind-style part of the experience.
+Overall, the plantation tours from New Orleans are very educational and are one of those things like Bourbon Street or a swamp tour that you simply must do to fully experience the Big Easy.

 Group Tour -or- Car Rental:

 There are a bunch of tour bus companies in New Orleans that will take you to various plantations, but you are better off renting a car.
 You’ll save money with your own transportation and get to be on your own schedule.
 With a car, you can better pick and choose which mansions to visit and will have extra time to explore the grounds or even stay overnight.
 Having a car also opens up the option of visiting the drive-through safari North of New Orleans and will save you $20 a person on most of the swamp tours.

 Prioritizing Your Time: